 Also, if you decide to have multiple point of view characters, it’s best if they’re connected in some way.
 For example, they can:

 In other words, though the characters need to be distinct themselves, they should share a common quest to ensure your story ties together nicely.

-If you want to write a story with multiple viewpoints, ask yourself what will be gained from switching viewpoint characters - Missing information?
+If you want to write a story with multiple viewpoints, ask yourself what will be gained from switching viewpoint characters.
+Missing information?
 An opportunity to switch locations?
 A chance to explore an interesting subplot?
-Don’t use multiple POV characters unless you have a compelling reason to do so.
+When in doubt, don’t use multiple POV characters unless you have a compelling reason to do so.

 Once you’ve decided on which point of view you’ll be using, it’s time to think about narrative tense.

 What is narrative tense?

 Narrative tense shows the reader when the story is happening.